Deutsche Bank Logo

 What is Deutsche Bank?

 Deutsche Bank is a German investment bank and financial company headquartered in Frankfurt.
-It appeared in 1869, and it has become an international structure with a permanent presence in 58 countries, including Asia, America, and Europe.
-It consists of four basic departments, which oversee the basic activities of the bank.
+It was founded in 1869 and has since become an international organization with a permanent presence in 58 countries, including Asia, the Americas, and Europe.
+It consists of four basic departments that oversee the bank’s core activities.

 1870 – 1918